BriagasD98/Professional-README-Generator/generated/README.md

   * [Questions](#Questions)
   <br/>
   <br/>

   ## Installation
-  git clone, npm install, npm install inquirer
+  git clone the repo onto your local computer, install npm, and install inquirer.
   <br/>
   <br/>
-  ## Usage
+  ## Instructions
-  enter node index.js into command line and answer the prompts to generate your personalized README!
+  Enter "node index.js" into the command line and answer the prompts to generate your personalized README!
   <br/>
   <br/>
   ## License